BitcoinNanoLabs/btco-wallet-server/README.md

-# BTCO Wallet (BTCO)
+# Infinitum Wallet (BTCO)

-## What is BTCO Wallet, Kalium, NANO, BANANO?
+## What is Infinitum, NANO, BANANO, BTCO?

-BTCO Wallet is mobile wallet written with Flutter.
+INFINITUM Wallet is mobile wallet written with Flutter.
 BTCO is cryptocurrencies.

 | Link | Description |
 | :----- | :------ |